OPPORTUNITIES

 The laboratory

 Deakin University’s Blue Carbon Lab is a multi-disciplinary research group at the forefront of global efforts to improve lives and livelihoods sustainably.
-We led the first study reporting unusually high methane emissions from farm dams (Ollivier et al. 2018).
-We also delivered a continental-scale map of farm dams in Australia (Malerba et al. 2021).
+We led the first study reporting unusually high methane emissions from farm dams (Ollivier et al. 2018), we delivered a continental-scale map of farm dams in Australia (Malerba et al. 2021), and we developed management interventions to reduce methane emissions from farm dams (Malerba et al. 2022a, Malerba et al. 2022b).
+We developed unique tailor-made sensors to monitor water quality and greenhouse gas emissions continuously and automatically from farm dams.
 We have collaborative partnerships and projects across 30 countries and are recognised as world leaders in the science underpinning natural climate solutions.

 Instructions